 United Pentecostal Women: Clothes, Hair, and Beauty

 What’s the purpose of the restrictions on the appearance of women?
 Reasons for such instructions are often rooted in safeguarding a woman’s character and not participating in the norms of secular society.
-They also have the intention of preventing men from looking at them with lust.
+They also intend to prevent men from looking at them with lust.

 Where do the rules and regulations come from?
 For United Pentecostals, the prohibitions on jewelry and makeup come from certain passages in the Bible.
-Critics of their interpretations of Scripture charge United Pentecostals with mishandling the passages they cite, which leads them to unfounded applications.
+However, critics of their interpretations of Scripture charge United Pentecostals with mishandling the passages they cite, which leads them to unfounded applications.

-Old and New Testament verses are cited in defense of the United Pentecostals’ position.
-Passages from the writings of the Apostle Paul are particularly important.
+In defense of the United Pentecostals’ position, adherents cite Old and New Testament verses.
+Passages from the writings of the Apostle Paul are significant.

 Why does the passage forbid braided hair and jewelry?
 In general, such outward adornments copied the dress of unholy women in the first century.
 In part, therefore, the instruction regards refraining from association with the world.
-However, some scholars believe that Paul is describing the appearance of first-century prostitutes.
+However, some scholars believe that Paul describes the appearance of first-century prostitutes.

-Another passage United Pentecostals cite is found in 1 Peter 3.
+Another passage United Pentecostals cite is 1 Peter 3.
 The context of the instructions regards marriage.
-In the passage, both the wife and the husband are given instructions.
+The passage gives both the wife and the husband instructions.
 Part of the instructions to wives is to focus on the beauty of character instead of the beauty of physical appearance.

 Another passage United Pentecostals cite is 1 Corinthians 11.
 In this passage, Paul teaches that men should have short hair and women should have long hair.
 This passage is a primary reason why many women in the United Pentecostal tradition have long hair.